Angels Spring Training

 Most fans enter the ballpark through the entrance gates behind home plate.
 A limited number enter from gates behind first base.
 Either way, the gates can only be reached by stairs or the handicapped accessible ramps found on either side of the stadium.

-Ticket windows are at street level in a building just to the right of the staircases.
+The box office is at street level in a building just to the right of the staircases.
+There are eight ticket windows, and numbers 7 and 8 are used for Will Call.

 The narrow concourse is open to the playing field and is covered by a trellised roof until it widens and becomes open-air past the third base dugout.